Key Breed Facts

 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature GBGV twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £50 - £60 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a GBGV and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1000 a year.
+On top of this, you would need to factor in veterinary costs if you want to share your home with a GBGV and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1000 a year.

 Click 'Like' if you love Basset Griffon Vendeens.